denobisipsis/Blake3/README.md

 It supports HASH, KEYED and DERIVE modes with XOF output

-There is a python version https://github.com/oconnor663/bao

-which is 2.5x slower than this implementation in generating the hash

 This implementation have been checked with the test vectors provided

 https://raw.githubusercontent.com/BLAKE3-team/BLAKE3/master/test_vectors/test_vectors.json